 In the most nominal sense, tattoos are an art form (Rees 2016).
 The human body becomes a canvas permanently adorned with visual expressions of emotion and passion.
-These visual expressions have been widely appropriated to signify sub-cultural identity, prominently - and perhaps stereotypically - by outlaw bikers, prisoners, and sex workers, as well as returning combat soldiers (Armstrong et al. 2000; DeMello 2000; Rees 2016; Rozicky et al. 2011).
+These visual expressions have been widely appropriated to signify subcultural identity, prominently - and perhaps stereotypically - by outlaw bikers, prisoners, and sex workers, as well as returning combat soldiers (Armstrong et al. 2000; DeMello 2000; Lozano et al. 2011; Rees 2016).
 For much of U.S. history, religious prohibitions have kept tattoos on the fringe of acceptable society.
-The Judeo-Christian Old Testament (Torah) cautions: "Do not cut your bodies for the dead or put tattoo marks on yourselves.
+The Judeo-Christian Old Testament (Torah) cautions, "Do not cut your bodies for the dead or put tattoo marks on yourselves.
 I am the LORD" (Leviticus 19:28, New International Version).

 A negative stigma toward tattoos seems to persist among many religious Americans.

-General findings suggest that religious believers and practitioners are at least somewhat less likely to be tattooed (Dougherty and Koch 2019b; Koch et al. 2004).
-Among college-aged adults, national, longitudinal data likewise reveal that highly religious people are unlikely to wear tattoos.
-Smith and Snell (2009) call these highly religious emerging adults "Committed Traditionalists."
-Constituting about 15% of emerging adults, Committed Traditionalists have strong beliefs, regular religious practices, and behave in other ways that largely follow conventional normative standards.
+General findings suggest that religious believers and practitioners are at least somewhat less likely to be tattooed (Dougherty and Koch 2019a; Koch et al. 2004).
+Among college-aged adults, national, long-itudinal data likewise reveal that highly religious people are unlikely to wear tattoos.
+Smith and Snell (2009) call these highly religious, emerging adults "committed traditionalists."
+Constituting about 15% of emerging adults, committed traditionalists have strong beliefs and regular religious practices and behave in other ways that largely follow conventional normative standards.

 Beyond tattoos, religion suppresses other forms of deviance.
-Decades of research show consistently negative associations for religious salience and religious behavior with substance use and premarital sex (Bock et al.1987; Cochran and Akers 1989; Cochran et al. 2004; Nelson and Rooney 1982; Regnerus 2003; Welch et al. 2006).
+Decades of research show consistently negative associations for religious salience and religious behavior with substance use and premarital sex (Bock, Cochran, and Beeghley 1987; Cochran and Akers 1989; Cochran et al. 2004; Nelson and Rooney 1982; Regnerus 2003; Welch, Tittle, and Grasmick 2006).
 Notable in this research is that claiming a religious tradition or believing in God is rarely enough to alter a person's behavior.
 The example of teen sexual activity is illustrative.
 Teens who delay or forego sex are those for whom religion is salient and practiced (Regnerus 2005).
-The same is true for college-age emerging adults.
+The same is true for college-aged, emerging adults.
 Self-reported importance of religion and religious service attendance are far stronger predictors of sexual inactivity than religious tradition (Regnerus and Uecker 2011).

 Involvement with religious groups raises the salience of faith.
-Religious parents, religious peers, and a church youth group can operate as mutually reinforcing agents of socialization that lead young adults to internalize faith and follow their faith convictions (Smith and Denton 2005).
+Religious parents, religious peers, and a church youth group can operate as mutually reinforcing agents of socialization that lead young adults to internalize faith and follow their faith convictions (Smith and Lundquist Denton 2005 .
 These overlapping influences create a plausibility structure of meaning and moral order for individuals (Berger 1967).
 Plausibility structures are consequential for human behavior.
 Teens embedded in religious plausibility structures are less sexually active (Regnerus 2005).
-Involvement with a religious group also provides people a reference group that reinforces religious convictions.
-The emphasis on religious references groups as a deterrent to deviance is the basis of a popular theory known as the Moral Communities Hypothesis.
-The basic argument of this theory is that people surrounded by a majority of others who are actively religious will be less likely to participate in deviance (Stark 1996).
+Involvement with a religious group also provides people with a reference group that reinforces religious convictions.
+The emphasis on religious reference groups as a deterrent to deviance is the basis of a popular theory known as the moral communities hypothesis.
+The basic argument of this theory is that people surrounded by many others who are actively religious will be less likely to participate in deviance (Stark 1996).
 In short, a religious reference group provides a "moral community" that guides individual behavior in law-abiding ways.
-Empirical support for the consistent negative associations between religion and non- conformity in national and purposive samples of varied ages validate the Moral Communities Hypothesis (Adamczyk, 2009; Cheadle and Schwadel 2012; Eitle 2011; Ford and Kadushin 2002; Gault-Sherman and Draper 2012; Koch et al. 2021; Regnerus 2003; Rivera et al. 2018; Sturgis and Baller 2012; Sturgis 2010).
+Empirical support for the consistent negative associations between religion and non-conformity in national and purposive samples of varied ages validates the moral communities hypothesis (Adamczyk 2009; Cheadle and Schwadel 2012; Eitle 2011; Ford and Kadushin 2002; Gault-Sherman and Draper 2012; Koch, Wagner, and Roberts 2021; Regnerus 2003; Rivera, Lauger, and Cretacci 2018; Sturgis 2010; Sturgis and Baller 2012).